Hydra9268/ZGESO/README.md

 Only allow this step if the player doesn't have the quest or hasn't completed the quest.

 `|only not ZGV.Quests:HasQuest("A City in Black")`<br>
-Appears to be the best method for accepting quests. `|only if not` causes the step to stick after accepting the quest.
+It appears to be the best method for accepting quests. `|only if not` causes the step to stick after accepting the quest.

 `|only ZGV.Quests:HasQuest("A City in Black")`<br>
-Appears to be the best method for quest steps. `|only if` causes the step to stick after accepting the quest.
+It appears to be the best method for quest steps. `|only if` causes the step to stick after accepting the quest.

-`|or` = Handler for dialog choices (Note: you need to put the |or handler on each choice)
+`|or` = Handler for dialog choices (Note: you need to put the |or handler for each selection)

 For example<br>
 ```